Arthur Pryor: Political office

+Personal life and death

 Pryor was married to Maude Russell Pryor.
 Their son Roger Pryor (1901–1974) also became a bandleader and a film actor.
-They also had sons Arthur Jr., who became a bandsman and advertising executive, and Samuel Pryor.
+They also had sons Arthur Jr. (1897–1954), who became a bandsman and advertising executive, and Samuel Pryor.

 The senior Pryor suffered a stroke on June 17, 1942, and died on June 18 at his home in West Long Branch, New Jersey.
 Funeral services were conducted June 21, 1942, at the Trinity Episcopal Church, Asbury Park, followed by burial in Glenwood Cemetery, West Long Branch.

 Legacy

 Pryor composed some 300 works, including marches, novelties, tone poems and three light operas, Jinga Boo, Uncle Tom's Cabin and On the Eve of Her Wedding Day.
 Among his best-known numbers were "On Jersey Shore", "Queen Titania" and "The Whistler and His Dog".
 He set to work on an opera titled Peter and Paul, with a libretto by L. Frank Baum; the libretto has been lost.
 It was intended to star Fred Stone and David Montgomery in several roles in several time periods.

 During his career, Pryor wrote some of today's most well-known trombone literature, including an arrangement of the heralded "Bluebells of Scotland", as well as band novelty works such as "The Whistler and His Dog", with its piccolo solo, his best-known composition.
 Much of this literature has been recorded by Ian Bousfield on his CD Pryor Engagement (Doyen DOY CD212).

 In 1985, thousands of early Pryor scores were discovered by conductor Rick Benjamin.
 He has played many of Pryor's compositions with his Paragon Ragtime Orchestra.